milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Strawberry tart.md

 *With a huff, I push the box containing the strawberry tart into his arms.*

 Emi: "There was a leftover strawberry tart.
-It probably won't fill you up too much but it was what we had."
+It probably won't fill you up too much, but it was what we had."

 *Kai carefully opens the box, peering inside to inspect the strawberry tart.
 For a brief moment, his face contorts, but he quickly covers it with a polite smile.*